-It might be that you're sick of working for someone else and you'd love to be your own boss.
 You might be dreaming about working from home after years of commuting.
-Or you could be a graduate, struggling to find a full-time job.
-Whatever your reason, we've put together this 'step-by-step' guide to help you take the leap.
+Or you may not have a choice, after recently losing your job.
+Whatever the reason, I've put together this step-by-step guide to help you start a business.

-This article is more about how to actually get started rather than finding those all-important first customers.
-It's an area we feel isn't covered as much.
-If you need help with finding clients, then please read our helpful how to generate new leads article.
-In the meantime, here's how to go freelance...
+This article is more about how to get going rather than finding those all-important first customers.
+It's an area I feel isn't covered as much.
+So on National Freelancers Day, here's an update to an article I wrote nearly 10 years ago.

 When setting up a new business, you have to decide if you're going to be a sole trader, limited company or partnership.
 You need to choose the business structure you'll trade under and of course, understand the obligations and responsibilities you will have as the business owner.

 If you've always been confused by company structures, then read this article to learn everything about the two most common structures: sole traders and limited companies.
-Also read this article on legal structures – great advice from the UK Government.
+Also, read this advice on legal structures.

-When choosing a name for your business, whether it's a trading name as a sole trader/partnership or a limited company name, there are various things you should take into account before making your decision.
+When choosing a name, whether it's a trading name as a sole trader/partnership or a limited company name, there are various things you should take into account.